powa-team/powa/docs/index.rst

 It supports the following extension:

-* :ref:`hypopg`, allowing you to create hypothetical indexes and test their usefulness without creating them
+* :ref:`hypopg`, allowing you to create hypothetical indexes and test their usefulness without creating the real index

-Additionnaly, the PoWA User Interface allows you to make the most sense of this information.
+Additionnaly, the PoWA User Interface allows you to make the most of this information.

 Main components
 ***************

 * **PoWA-archivist** is the PostgreSQL extension, collecting statistics.
+* **PoWA-collector** is the daemon that gather performance metrics from remote PostgreSQL instances (optional) on a dedicated repository server.
 * **PoWA-web** is the graphical user interface to powa-collected metrics.
 * **Stat extensions** are the actual source of data.
 * **PoWA** is the whole project.